 Since a young age Desire has always been fascinated by textures and craftsmanship.
 Her curiosity with textiles started as a kid when she would see her grandmother weaving for hours at their home in Turkey.
 By weaving with unorthodox materials and techniques, Desire breaks the traditional role of women in society.
 Using textile art as a symbolic image allows her to examine the role of women in history and dive into matters such as gender and domesticity.

-To draw and express this antagonism in her work, Desire enjoys mixing noble fabrics such as wool with industrial materials like rubber and plastic.
+To draw and express this antagonism in her work, Desire enjoys mixing noble materials such as wool with industrial materials like rubber and plastic.
 It is a way for her to break from traditional textile art techniques and provoke a wide range of emotions to the viewer.

 2018 One Year Of Resistance Group Show, Untitled Space Gallery, New York